 A couple of years ago, when I was working with interfaces in the industrial market, the size of the device package was never a showstopper.
 Fast-forward a few years, and device package size is sometimes a deciding factor as to whether you can use it in your application.

 Industrial application functionality is increasing while size is decreasing, similar to the consumer market, but on a smaller scale.
 The challenge is now with semiconductor manufacturers to provide smaller package solutions without losing performance.
 This is true in the isolator space as well; but with isolators, there are certain dimension requirements for high-voltage creepage and clearance demands.
 But still smaller is better.

-In my last post, I discussed a new device from Texas Instruments, the ISOW7841, which integrates isolated data and power in a single package and can replace the discrete solution (dotted section) shown in Figure 1.
+In my last post, I discussed the ISOW7841, which integrates isolated data and power in a single package and can replace the discrete solution (dotted section) shown in Figure 1.

 Figure 1: Isolated data and power subsystem

 This integrated solution is smaller than the discrete solution which incorporates a transformer driver, transformer, rectifier and regulator (as shown in Figure 2).

 Figure 2: Size comparison of discrete and integrated isolated data and power subsystem board layouts

 On the left side of Figure 2, you can see the board layout with the discrete components needed to build an isolated data and power solution.
 On the right side, the design is simplified by just one component with two decoupling capacitors.
 The size of the design drops from 35 mm-by-28 mm to 22 mm-by-15 mm, around 33% of the discrete solution’s board space.

 But is that the only savings you can expect from a single-chip solution?
 No. Here are some additional benefits:

 Figure 3: Discrete solution for isolated power with a 4.10mm-thick isolation transformer